 A novel about a group of characters can become an exercise in distinguishing one from another for the reader, but Makkai is far too good a writer for this to happen.
 The 1980s chapters are told from Yale’s point of view, and the other men appear through his eyes — each distinct, each a person in his own right, with more to his life than Yale knows or can observe.

 The chapters set in the 1980s were more compelling than the 2015 story.
 Makkai does a nice job of tying the two threads together, but still, Fiona’s frantic search for her adult daughter Claire is never equivalent in power to Yale’s life-and-death events, or even to the art history.
-It would be lovely if Claire and Fiona were reunited, but if not, they would both be fine; in contrast, the 1980s characters are vanishing before our eyes.
+It would be very nice if Claire and Fiona were reunited, but if not, they would both be fine; in contrast, the 1980s characters are vanishing before our eyes.
 Makkai beautifully captures the tragedy of losing a whole generation of young gay men just as they are beginning to find a place for themselves in the world.

-I wish the novel had been a single timeline with a single point of view, but for some reason that is not a popular approach among writers today.
+I only wish the novel had been a single timeline with a single point of view, but for some reason that is not a popular approach among writers today.